 If you are interested in scheduling with us or want to learn more about our Education and Outreach opportunities, please contact our Education and Outreach Coordinator, Laura Bailes, at lbailes@malamamaunalua.org

-With the help of our partners at Protect and Preserve Hawai’i, the Maunalua Fishpond Heritage Center, the Coral Resilience Lab at the Hawai’i Institute of Marine Biology, and the Division of Forestry & Wildlife at the Paikō Lagoon Wildlife Sanctuary, Mālama Maunalua organized the second ever Tree to Sea Camp for middle school students on O’ahu to experience Maunalua Bay’s science, culture, and ecosystems!
+With the help of our partners at Protect and Preserve Hawai’i, the Maunalua Fishpond Heritage Center, the Coral Resilience Lab at the Hawai’i Institute of Marine Biology, and the Division of Forestry & Wildlife at the Paikō Lagoon Wildlife Sanctuary, Mālama Maunalua organized the fourth Tree to Sea Camp for middle school students on O’ahu to experience Maunalua Bay’s science, culture, and ecosystems!

 This camp brings together students, scientists, educators, and environmental community leaders to offer a unique experience learning in an outdoor environment!
 From mauka to makai, or from the ridge to reef, students will learn about topics in sustainability, ahupua’a & watershed management, and marine science, as well as develop stewardship skills, gain hands-on experience conducting meaningful environmental conservation-based work, and deepen their understanding of science and Hawaiian culture.
 We look forward to hosting next year’s camp!
 Special thanks to NOAA for making this opportunity possible!